andriotis/Parallel-Distributed-Systems-1/README.md

 Either clone it or download the [zip](https://github.com/andriotis/pds-assignment-1/archive/refs/heads/main.zip) <strong>inside a folder the container can see</strong>.

 Now you are ready to evaluate!
+The number of triangles for each matrix are:

+* Number of triangles for each graph
+* belgium_osm: 2.420
+* com-Youtube: 3.056.386
+* mycielskian13 : 0
+* dblp-2010 : 1.676.652

 ## Sequential Implementation